MaxYari/OpenMWExperimentalMods/README.md

 ## How to install
 - Place the contents of this repository into your ".../Morrowind/Data Files" folder.
+- For *Mercy: CAO* you have to install [this behaviourtreelua2e dependency](https://github.com/MaxYari/behaviourtreelua2e).
+Unpack the contents of this repository directly into "...Morrowind/Data Files/scripts/MaxYari/behaviourtreelua2e"
-- Register the "Data Files/scripts/MaxYari/Experiments" folder in your data directories.
+- (Don't need to do this one for Mercy: CAO) Register the "Data Files/scripts/MaxYari/Experiments" folder in your data directories.
 The most user-friendly way to do that is via OpenMW launcher "Data Directories" tab.
 Use "Append" button there.
 ![alt text](scripts/MaxYari/experiments/imgs/datadirectories.png)
 - After that enable the .omwscript file in "Content Files" tab of the launcher.
 Since this is a collection of mods - there will be multiple .omwscript files, I'm assuming you already know which mod you want to try/test.
 Enabling all of them at the same time might break something... or not.
-- For *Mercy: CAO* you have to install [this behaviourtreelua2e dependency](https://github.com/MaxYari/behaviourtreelua2e).
-Unpack the contents of this repository directly into "...Morrowind/Data Files/scripts/MaxYari/behaviourtreelua2e"

 Have fun!